Jason Lovell · Austin, Texas

 I started in mobile before smartphones, when the consumer-tech frontier moved one new category at a time.
 The years since have been across most of them: mobile, IoT, wearables, tablets, VR and AR, connected home, smart audio.
 The arc tends to repeat.
 Loud enthusiasm, then a small number of teams quietly figuring out what is real and shipping it.

-Since October 2019 I have been at PwC, working with leadership teams across sectors and most C-suite seats.
+I have spent years with leadership teams across sectors and most C-suite seats.
 UK first, then the US.
-Most engagements end up at the same question: which of this is real, and where does it create value worth shipping for?
-Before PwC I ran my own innovation consultancy.
+Most serious AI conversations end up at the same question: which of this is real, and where does it create value worth shipping?
+Before that, I ran my own innovation consultancy.
 That is where AI caught me.

 AlphaGo, OpenAI's DOTA work, and the AlphaGo Zero release pulled me in during 2017.
 I have read the field since.
 Attention Is All You Need, the GPT-2 staged release, AlphaFold, InstructGPT and RLHF before ChatGPT became a verb, the agent wave, the current scaling-versus-inference-time argument.
 I am not new here.

-A few years ago I stopped just advising and started building.
+A few years ago I stopped just advising and started building properly.
 Agentic systems with Claude Code, Codex, and Cursor.
 Multi-agent orchestration.
-Replay engines, signed evidence objects, vulnerable benchmark corpora.
-I run every model worth running, fine-tune what warrants it, and test every coding agent, plugin, and MCP server on real work.
-Enough prototypes broken at 11pm to know what works in production and what only looks good in a demo.
+Replay engines, signed evidence objects, local boundary harnesses, vulnerable benchmark corpora.
+I run the models worth testing, fine-tune what warrants it, and test coding agents, plugins, and MCP servers on real work.
+Enough prototypes broken at 11pm to know what works and what only looks good in a demo.

-What I care about now is the gap between what agentic AI can do and what is safe to ship.
-That gap is where standards, tooling, and judgement have to meet.
+What I care about now is the gap between what agentic AI can do, what an organization should trust, and what people will actually use.
+That gap is where strategy, architecture, build quality, governance, and judgement have to meet.
 It is also why most of what I publish is open source.

 Where I am focused now

-- StandardsAuthoring TBOM, SBA, TSA, and AAC.
-Supply-chain primitives for agentic systems.
+• StandardsAuthoring TBOM, SBA, TSA, AAC, and Agent Boundary Assurance.
+Supply-chain and evidence primitives for agentic systems.

-- EngineeringReplay engines, signed evidence objects, vulnerable benchmark corpora.
+• EngineeringReplay engines, signed evidence objects, local boundary harnesses, vulnerable benchmark corpora.

 Open source

-Four public pillars first: signed release evidence, vulnerable fixtures, behavioural half-life experiments, and a compact interpretability sequence.
+Four public pillars first: agent-boundary assurance, signed release evidence, vulnerable fixtures, and a compact interpretability sequence.
 The rest stays close by, but not at the same volume.

 Featured